Renting in Mazatlan: A Complete Guide for Expats (2026)

 Local Real Estate Agents

 Working with a local agent is the most reliable way to find good-quality rentals, especially as a foreign tenant.
-Agents know which landlords are reliable, which buildings have maintenance issues, and can verify listings before you waste time on bad options.
-Agent fees are typically paid by the landlord (not the tenant) on rentals.
+They know which landlords are reliable, which buildings have maintenance issues, and can verify listings before you waste time on bad options.
+On rentals, agent fees are usually paid by the landlord - not you.

 Expat Facebook Groups